mattbierner/cube-gif/documentation/about.md

 # About cube.gif

-*[cube.gif][site]* is an experiment visualizing gifs as 3D volumes and taking 2D slices of these volumes.
-This encodes animation time as another spatial dimension.
+*[cube.gif][site]* is an experiment visualizing gifs as 3D cubes by encoding animation time as another spatial dimension.
 We can then slice the gif cube using a plane, projecting the data back into two dimensions and producing images that capture multiple frames of the original animation.

 # Concept
 Consider a 12 frame gif that fades from red to blue, where the top right corner of each frame is a solid color and the bottom left corner is white.